 Why else would it be so important to him that I make the choices he was pushing me towards?
 Why else would someone who showed me so much love, closeness, and understanding want to influence my actions?

 My life changed drastically.
 I changed my diet.
 I cut people out of my life.
 I quit music school and switched to general education.
 I faced my inner demons and processed years of trauma I had spent my life running from.

-And yet, despite the upheaval and the repeated times Julian and I would fight, break up, and get back together again, the quality of my life improved significantly from these changes.
+And yet, despite the upheaval and the repeated times J and I would fight, break up, and get back together again, the quality of my life improved significantly from these changes.
 They gave me the jump-start I needed to figure out who I was, heal from my past, and make a better life going forward.

 I had no idea that he had written himself a golden ticket to tell me to do whatever he wanted, no matter how unethical, humiliating, or painful it was, and I’d still believe it was in my best interest to go through with it.
 Because someone who loved me would never do something so horrifying and manipulative, right?

-Plenty of people tried to explain to me that Julian’s behavior was abusive, but I wouldn’t listen to them.
+Plenty of people tried to explain to me that J’s behavior was abusive, but I wouldn’t listen to them.
 It was incredibly painful to hear them say terrible things about the person I loved, to characterize him as heartless and controlling when he was offering me a type of connection I had never experienced before and worried I would never find again.

 And if the person I loved really was as awful as they said he was, what did that say about me?
 What was wrong with me, that I fell in love with someone who did awful, manipulative things?
 How could he be abusive when he loved me so much?

 Once I was at Planned Parenthood for birth control, and on the back of the door was a poster describing abuse warning signs.
 I’m positive I identified with several of them, but I dismissed the concern anyway.
 The list I read was similar to the one below:

 - Look at you or act in ways that scare you?